moleculerjs/site/source/docs/broker.md

 | `action` | `String` | Action  name |

 ### `$node.connected`
-The broker send this event if a node connected or reconnected.
+The broker sends this event when a node connected or reconnected.

 **Parameters**